Love your loo with our comfortable and stylish selection

 The spigot is the round outlet at the back of your toilet pan that connects it to the soil pipe.
-All UK toilets have spigots that are parallel to the floor, and, depending on the toilet, can either be connected to the soil pipe vertically, or to the left or right.
+Depending on the toilet, the spigot can either be connected to the soil pipe vertically, or to the left or right.
 The soil pipe is connected to the outflow pipe so that waste will then flow into the sewers.

 The type of toilet you choose defines how this connection can be made, so you should check the height, diameter (of both the spigot and the soil pipe) and position of soil pipes in order that you can choose a toilet that will work with it.

 If your spigot and soil pipe are different heights, you can use a flexible connector to join them – again you’ll need the diameter to choose the right one for you.

 Types of toilet

 There are two different options of close-coupled toilets for you to choose from, opened back or back to wall.
 Opened back toilets are specifically designed to provide room at the rear of the toilet pan so that it can connect to the soil pipe from any direction – check out the Cavally close coupled toilet as an example.
 This style works well if the soil pipe can’t be moved easily, with a lot of older properties having a cast iron pipe fixed to an internal wall.

 The back to wall (sometimes known as fully shrouded) toilet’s pan has sides that go straight back and touch the wall – not to be confused with the back to wall toilet which has a concealed cistern.
 Neat and tidy to look at, back to wall close-coupled toilets are easier to keep clean than the opened back options, as you don’t have to get under or around the pipework.